LACCMSS/2025/docs/location.md

 CAR RENTALS: Los Alamos may be reached from Albuquerque International Airport by a scenic two-hour drive.
 Rental cars are available at the Albuquerque airport through all major companies.

 By Sea
-<br>Los Alamos is equidistant from the Ports of Houston, TX and Los Angeles, CA. Connect with another mode of transportation.
+<br>Los Alamos is equidistant from the ports of Houston, TX and Los Angeles, CA. Connect with another mode of transportation.